Skip to main content

 • Collection

-• Customer Portal
+• Customer portal

-Locations and property groups
+Locations and location groups

-A service location is one of the most important entities in Zero Friction because it is the physical address where you provide one or more services (you could call them utilities) to your end customer.
-A location group is a collection of service locations that are related to each other either because they are in the same building or because they are part of one project with similar billing needs.
-Grouping service locations allows you to create a product with billing items by property group.
-All locations belonging to a group will have this product applied by default with the same billing timing.
+A location group is a collection of service locations that are related because they are located in the same building or are part of a single project with similar billing needs.
+By grouping service locations, you can create a product with billing items per property group.
+This product is applied to all locations within a group by default, with the same billing date.

-To conclude this section, we also want to introduce these two concepts related to the previously mentioned entities: custom entity properties and move movement.
-Zero Friction allows users to define their own custom entity properties on customer, service location, contract, meter and location group by using custom entity properties.
-These properties can be used for billing purposes or to store additional information that Zero Friction does not track by default (you could call them custom fields if you use a CRM or other software).
-A move is a request received from customers requesting a new contract or terminating their existing contract through the customer portal.
-This option is available only if the customer portal feature is supported in your plan.
+Zero Friction allows users to define their own custom entity properties for customer, service location, contract, meter, and location group using custom entity properties.
+These properties can be used for billing purposes or to store additional information that Zero Friction doesn't track by default (you might call them custom fields if you use a CRM or other software).

 Meters and consumption

-Do you already have a Customer Relationship Management software (CRM)?
-No worries, Zero Friction can connect to it. 💡 To learn more about this, please contact us at [email protected] or via the chat function.
+💡 To learn more about this, you can contact us via [email protected] or via the chat function.

 Contract and Product Management